| How to Eliminate Risk in Real Estate Investment!Avoid 12 Common Mistakes Made by Novice Investors and Ensure High Rates of

 confirming the status of tenancy.
 Make sure their version of the rental

+or lease agreement corresponds with the sellers interpretation.
 12. Don't Spend Positive Cash Flow - Most of successful investors

 have free and clear properties.
 Be sure to re-invest your cash flow back